Children's Bureau Discretionary Grants

 An Introduction to the Child Welfare Community Collaborations Grantees and Strategies

-Read an overview of the Child Welfare Community Collaborations initiative, including its goals, timeline, and technical assistance; a description of each of the 13 grant recipients; and a summary of the project strategies.
+Read about the Child Welfare Community Collaborations initiative, including its goals, timeline, and technical assistance; a description of each of its 13 grant recipients; and a summary of the project strategies.

 Child Welfare Community Collaborations Cross-Site Process Evaluation Design and Methods

-Explore the design and methods used for the cross-site process evaluation of the initiative.
-The brief includes a discussion of the framework and research questions, the data sources and collection methods, and the evaluation team's analysis methods.
+Explore the design and methods used for the cross-site process evaluation of the Community Collaborations initiative, including the evaluation's framework and guiding research questions.

 Child Welfare Community Collaborations Projects at a Glance

-Reshaping Child Welfare in the United States to Focus on Strengthening Families Through Primary Prevention of Child Maltreatment and Unnecessary Parent-Child Separation (IM-18-05)
+IM-18-05: Strengthening Families Through Primary Prevention of Child Maltreatment and Unnecessary Parent-Child Separation

 Primary Prevention: Themes From Fiscal Year 2018 Grantee Site Visits